Photo by Will Brunt

 ASCUS Lab Inductions and Open Sessions

-This means our weekly Thurs and Sat ASCUS Lab open sessions, our April ASCUS Lab Microscopy and Microbiology Inductions and our membership sessions will not go-ahead for the time being.
+This means our weekly Thurs and Sat ASCUS Lab open sessions, our monthly ASCUS Lab Microscopy and Microbiology Inductions, our Summer School and our membership sessions will not go-ahead for the time being.
 If you have booked something, we will be in touch with further information.

 The 2020 Edinburgh Science Festival